vantouse/computer-vision-2023-tasks/README.md

-# cv2023_exercises
+# samsung_it_academy
-Solutions for university computer vision course
+Solutions for Samsung machine learning and computer vision course.